nycmeshnet/nycmesh.net/content/network-status.md

 ---
 title: "Network status"
 ---
+2020-12-29

+22:35  There is a problem with our PH hub in Brooklyn.
+We are looking into it now.

 2020-12-7

 6:30pm Our Saratoga hub experienced a slowdown for an hour.
 If you are still having any problems please [fill in the support form](https://nycmesh.net/support)